 give permission to say “No” and tell

-Explain that there are different kinds of secrets, “okay” secrets and “tell” secrets.
-Tell children that if they are asked to keep a special secret about touching, they should say “No, I’m going to tell.”
-Tell them they have the right to say “No” even to someone who threatens them or to someone they know.
+Explain the difference between a surprise and a secret, “okay” surprises are for things like a party or a present and make people happy.
+“Not okay” Secrets can make people feel uncomfortable and unsafe.
+Tell children that if they are asked to keep a secret about touching, they can say “No,” and find a trusted adult to tell.
+Let them know they have the right to say “No,” even to someone who threatens them or to someone they know.
 (When children are hurt, it’s usually by someone they know, not by a stranger.)

 help children identify trusted adults